top of page

 2 Kings 2:10-12

-A cave revealed the Dead Sea Scrolls, which included a substantial portion of the Old Testament.
+A cave concealed the Dead Sea Scrolls, which included a substantial portion of the Old Testament.

-Between 1947 and 1956, scrolls were being discovered in caves near Qumran.
+Between 1947 and 1956, the scrolls were discovered in caves near Qumran.

-Researchers have discovered over 2500 scrolls and scroll fragments.
+Researchers have discovered over 2500 scrolls and scroll fragments since then.

 Methuselah is the oldest person recorded in the Bible.